What trimester is 26 weeks? Second trimester

-- The countdown continues: you’ve got 14 weeks to go!
+- The countdown continues: You’ve got 14 weeks to go!

 What happens during the 26th week of pregnancy?

-- In the blink of an eye: Up until now, baby’s eyes have been sealed shut as the retina develops.
+- In the blink of an eye: Up until now, your baby’s eyes have been sealed shut as the retina develops.
 But at week 26, they open and blink.

-- Time to bat their eyes: Along with the blinking, their eyelashes and hair continue to grow, as do their recently developed fingernails.
+- Time to bat their eyes: Along with the blinking, baby’s eyelashes and hair continue to grow, as do their recently developed fingernails.

 - Windows to the soul: While baby's eyes are now open, there’s very little color in their irises.
-The final eye color can change even after birth and over the first year!
+The final eye color can change even after birth and over the first year.

 What should I be feeling at 26 weeks pregnant?

 - You may notice changes in your hair and nails during pregnancy and wonder what’s going on.
 They can grow faster, or in the case of your nails, become brittle.
-Your pregnancy hormones are the culprit, and there are several other surprising body changes in your skin, vaginal discharge and more.
+Your pregnancy hormones are the culprit, and there are several other surprising body changes in your skin, vaginal discharge, and more.

 How big is your baby at 26 weeks pregnant?